cs-ed/impacts-MsLanzot/README.md

 <li>Safe computing</li>
 </ol>
 The learning objectives for this unit require students to:
-Recognize/Discuss/Describe both the beneficial and harmful impacts of technological innovations Interpret articles and videos about computing innovations that have been shown to represent algorithmic bias Compare and contrast access to and use of technology across generational, socioeconomic, and geographic boundaries Judge the impact and effectiveness of computing innovations that use big data and identity-based technologies Create a plan for a school of the future that incorporates technology in a way that maximizes benefits and minimizes harmful effects
+-Recognize/Discuss/Describe both the beneficial and harmful impacts of technological innovations -Interpret articles and videos about computing innovations that have been shown to represent algorithmic bias -Compare and contrast access to and use of technology across generational, socioeconomic, and geographic boundaries -Judge the impact and effectiveness of computing innovations that use big data and identity-based technologies -Create a program that generates random passwords

 ### Learning Activities